 Grayscale is one of those features that has existed for a while, but it can be a little tricky to find, since the feature is buried in the Accessibility settings in your phone.
 In a recent piece by the Wall Street Journal, reporter Joanna Stern tried to limit her phone use by activating grayscale on her phone, essentially draining her digital world of color.
 By eliminating color and seeing our apps in neutral hues, not only will you save your eyes, but you’ll probably be less inclined to watch every Instagram story on your feed.

-If you haven’t heard yet, Apple’s new operating system, iOS 12, includes a feature called Screen Time, and the Thrive team was able to try the beta version before its release.
-The new tool allows you to understand and decide how much time you spend on specific categories of apps (social media, gaming, news, email), and then set time limits so they don’t take over your life.
+Apple’s operating system includes a feature called Screen Time, and the Thrive team was able to try the beta version before its release.
+The tool allows you to understand and decide how much time you spend on specific categories of apps (social media, gaming, news, email), and then set time limits so they don’t take over your life.

 When it comes to sleep, our phones can be our worst enemy.
 Research shows that nighttime scrolling can lead to irregular sleep patterns, and if you keep your phone in your bedroom, bedtime can turn into a battle that’s difficult to win.
 One way to combat the late-night damage?
 “Do Not Disturb” hours.
 Program your bedtime hours in your settings, which will signal to your device that it’s time for you to wind down, dimming your display and silencing overnight notifications.